mayanksonu11/Readers-Timer/README.md

 # Readers-Timer
 This one is for all the readers out there.
 This is a challenge #TheReadersChallange.
-Taking this challenge you will experience a great reading experience.
+Taking this challenge you will experience an improved reading experience.
+The timer starts your reading session with an initial time and gradually it increases the session length.
+You also get small breaks in between.

 ## Requirements
 1. Python 3.x